RadoslavGeorgiev/ultimate-fields-showcase-theme/modules/menu/readme.md

 As you can see, we are checking whether the menu item is a top-level one and whether `widgets` has been selected as the sub-menu type.
 If it is, we are using the `render_sidebar` method in order to append the sidebar to the menu item.

 ### `render_sidebar`

+The `render_sidebar` method renders a sidebar through `dynamic_sidebar`, but wraps it in `ob_start` and `ob_get_clean` in order to buffer the output.
+This way, it is later wrapped within some DIV elements and returned as a string in order to be added to the output by `start_el`.